When it comes to employee onboarding, you need time to be on your side

-Some key aspects to employee onboarding include:
+Some key components of employee onboarding include:

 - Key Job Knowledge: You can help employees stay engaged and retain information better by delivering more practical job training in ways that tell stories and catch learners’ interest.
 Avoid information overload by telling employees only what they need to know.